enzo-mourany/dotfiles/README.md

 ## Setup VSCode Terminal

 After configuring oh-my-zsh, VSCode's terminal does not support powerlevel10k icons.
-So you have to go to vscode settings
+So you have to go to vscode settings.json

 Go to `Settings` and search `terminal font` and change the value to `MesloLGS NF`